La Anonima: Present

 In recent years the company has invested heavily in its meat processing and packing plants, as well as getting complete control of the Pampa Natural plant in 2017, after having partial ownership for several years.
 The output of the company's meat plants makes it the fifth-largest meat exporter within Argentina, supplying 2,400 tones of beef for the country's share in the Hilton Quota.

 In 2009, the company launched its own credit card line, under a partnership with Tarjetas del Mar S.A. (a company which later it acquired), offering customers a no-interest line of credit for appliance purchases, among other benefits.

 In 2017, the company became widely known in the country for several relatives of the Braun family that became part of the cabinet of the Macri administration.
 The involvement of family members in politics was not well received within the company, especially after the poor economic results of the new government, which resulted in the company's worst quarter since 2002.

+On March 18, 2026, in a strategic move to expand its national presence, La Anónima finalized the acquisition of 12 branches belonging to the Libertad supermarket chain.
+This transaction also included a logistics center and the transfer of approximately 1,600 employees.
+This business deal represents a significant expansion of the Patagonian company's retail operations into the central and northern provinces of the country, allowing it to strengthen its commercial network, diversify its geographic reach, and consolidate its competitive position within Argentina.